Updates on State-Sponsored IRA Programs

 - Are usually designed as Roth individual retirement accounts (IRAs);

-- Are mandated for businesses of a certain size if they don't offer a retirement plan for their employees;
+- May be mandated for businesses of a certain size if they don't offer a retirement plan for their employees;

-- Use investment firms and low-risk funds chosen by the state;
+- Use investment firms and low-risk investments chosen by the state;

-- Require affected companies to set aside a percentage of every worker's salary each month for the retirement fund — usually 3 percent;
+- Will require participating employers to set aside a percentage of every worker's salary each month for the retirement fund — usually 3 percent;

-- Allow workers to opt out of contributing via payroll deduction (although the employer makes monthly contributions on each employee's behalf);
+- Allow workers to opt out of contributing via payroll deduction;

 - Improve retirement for people with limited savings options.